houby-studio/lazy-admin/scripts-definitions/README.md

     * type: defines what type of command is it.
 Determines how application should treat it
     * icon: name of icon, if omitted, powershell icon is used
     * returns: type of the result, which application should expect after command is executed
+    * insidePsSession: whether command should be run in Remote PSSession or locally
     * friendlyName: provided in languages you want to support, this is displayed to user to get better idea what the command might do
     * description: provided in languages you want to support, this is displayed to user to best describe what the command might do
-    * parameters: array of parameters, which user is supposed to fill.
+    * parameters: array of parameters, which user is supposed to fill
     * commandBlock: String containing Cmdlet or function and parameters enclosed in {{ double curly braces }}
     * workflow: array of commands, when you need to run multiple commands sequentially, passing results from previous ones or asking for another user input in between
         * passedParameters: array of parameters obtained from previous command, referred by the property name
-        * parameters: array of parameters, which user is supposed to fill.
+        * parameters: array of parameters, which user is supposed to fill
         * commandBlock: String containing Cmdlet or function and parameters enclosed in {{ double curly braces }}
         * passthru: display table of results and allow user to choose single or multiple results to be passed to another command, similar to `Out-GridView -Passthru`
         * confirm: before proceeding to another command, ask user for confirmation